jwittkoski/prime_encoder/README.md

         IPC::Run
         Proc::Daemon
+        YAML::Tiny

-  (these are libipc-run-perl and libproc-daemon-perl on Ubuntu)
+  (these are libipc-run-perl, libproc-daemon-perl, and libyaml-tiny-perl on Ubuntu)

 * You have a non-root user to run prime_encoder as.
 I use the user name 'sagetv' in the instructions below.
 * The sagetv user can write to the recording directories that the SageTV server uses.
 This might require